yfyang86/hamimc/README.md

 hist(re.sample$simu)
 ```

-The initial function uses a line search to guess the unimod (very roughly), then calculate the mean and variance.
+The initial function uses a line search to guess the (uni)mode (very roughly), then calculate the mean and variance.
 In previouse example, the following code shows WHY the model fails without initialization.

 ```r
 integrate(function(x)x*dnorm(x,mean=10000), -Inf, Inf)   ## NOT work
 integrate(function(x)x*dnorm(x,mean=10000), 9990, Inf)   ## works
 ```

-Notice if the variance is very large, or the distribution has no mean (e.g. Guassian), this method will fail.
+Notice if the variance is very large, or the distribution has no mean (e.g. [Cauchy Distribution](http://en.wikipedia.org/wiki/Cauchy_distribution)), this method will fail.
 We suggest using quantile information instead.
 For unimode distributions, this could be done via greedy search.

 Other ways of initialization are possible, *we are of no interest of comparison*.